iscas-zac/frictune/README.md

 ## TODOs

-The project is under **lazy** development.
+The project is under <span style="background: red;">lazy</span> development.
 A few features are to be added:

 - [ ] testcases